google/dactionboard/README.md

 #### Running queries locally
 *Back to [table of content](#table-of-content)*

-In order to run App Reporting Pack locally please follow the steps outlined below:
+In order to run dActionBoard locally please follow the steps outlined below:

 * clone this repository
     ```